The present tense

 The lion lived (or, was living) in the cave.

-Here are the endings we use in the present tense as used with the stem naya:
+Here are the endings we use in the present tense.
+The examples below use the stem naya:

 The table above has three rows and three columns.
 Each row corresponds to a different person, and you can see these persons labeled on the left-hand side.
 Each column corresponds to a different number, and you can see these numbers labeled on the top.
 For example, we can use this table to learn that the “3rd person singular” form is nayati.